pasturm/SIMIONtuneR/README.md

 and the [lua script](https://github.com/pasturm/SIMIONtuneR/blob/master/tools/example.lua) of the SIMION simulation needs to be adjusted accordingly.

-Additionally, the package provides functions to efficiently optimize the geometry and voltages of gridless planar mirrors (directly in R, since the axial potential of such mirrors can be calculated analytically).

 ## Installation
 ``` r
 if (!require("devtools")) { install.packages("devtools") }